Ship more developer-focused

 This includes documentation walkthroughs, feature demos, getting-started series, integration guides, and internal or external enablement libraries.

-Sorry, but I don't do purely promotional or marketing videos (e.g., animated explainer videos or ads).
+Sorry, but I don't do purely promotional or marketing videos that don't at least have a product demo or educational component.

 What involvement do you require from Engineering?